hassan-attar/self_taught_computer-science/coursepages/intro-cs/README.md

 - Problem Set 4 ✅✅✅
 - Classes and Inheritance ✅✅✅
 - An Extended Example ✅✅✅
-- Problem Set 5
+- Problem Set 5 ✅✅✅
 - Computational Complexity ✅✅✅
-- Searching and Sorting Algorithms
+- Searching and Sorting Algorithms ✅✅✅
-- Problem Set 6
+- Problem Set 6 ✅✅✅
+- Plotting using pylab

 # Introduction to Computer Science